BoceHu/vision_based_grasp/README.md

-# Visual Information-Based Grasping of the Robotic Arm Using Deep Learning
+# Visual Information-Based Grasping of the Robotic Arm Using the Deep Learning Model

 ## Project Description